Close

 I gotta go with magic.
 Magic just gives us endless possibilities and fun.
 I think we spend our whole lives trying to actually find some magic, and this search for magic is what keeps us alive.
 Do you remember that childhood yearning for actual magic to exist, any little bit of it, that desperate wish for hidden worlds to exist, even if we can’t see them or be a part of them?
 The sense of wonder?
 The conviction that impossible things might happen any minute?
 We become beggars when we lose that, plodding along trying to get ahead of some useless drudgery.

-Place holder of - 16 Poster Placeholder of - 35 Image Placeholder of - 82
+opens in a new windowImage Place holder of - 71 opens in a new windowImage Placeholder of - 73 opens in a new windowPlaceholder of -28

 S.L.
 Huang, author of Null Set